Everyone who has had the unfortunate experience of bed bugs in their home probably knows that these tiny animals are visible to the human eye.

 Here are some of our top tips on how you can remove bed bugs from your home

 Bed bugs cannot survive hot temperatures above 115 degrees Fahrenheit.
-Many pest control professionals use a special steam to deep clean furniture and destroy any of the bugs and the eggs.
+Many pest control professionals use special steam to deep clean furniture and destroy any bugs and eggs.

 Sometimes they also use specially designed heaters that warm up the room to kill the bugs.

 However, this method can also affect any items in the room and should be used with great care to avoid damaging any sensitive fabrics, furniture, or other things in your home.

 Although steam cleaning is very effective, you will still need to clean up any areas where the dead bed bugs are.

 Diatomaceous Earth (DE)

 Diatomaceous earth can also be used for other bugs.
 It is effectively fine dust that can be applied to different surfaces such as bedding, carpets, and bed frames.

 This dust sticks to the bed bugs and it dries them out, eventually killing them.